-How To Use ADO with Excel Data from Visual Basic or VBA
+How To Use ADOX with Excel Data from Visual Basic or VBA

 - You can use an ADO Connection object or connection string to create or open a Catalog object.
 The following code sample illustrates how to open Book1.xls as an ADOX Catalog:

 Dim cat As ADOX.CatalogSet cat = New ADOX.Catalogcat.ActiveConnection = "Provider=Microsoft.Jet.OLEDB.4.0;" & _ "Data Source=" & App.Path & "\book1.xls;Extended Properties=Excel 8.0"